Rest Areas for your Road Trip to Sea Ranch

 Be Prepared to Stop and Wait

 The stretch of the road between Jenner and Fort Ross has seen its fill of road work over the years, some of it was quite major.
-We can’t stress enough the importance of checking the roadways either using Google Maps (look for the yellow icon of a man digging), District 4 CalTrans projects in the Bay Area Counties and/or Jenner Traffic and Road Conditions before you leave.
+We can’t stress enough the importance of checking the roadways either using Google Maps (look for the yellow icon of a man digging), District 4 CalTrans projects in the Bay Area Counties, and/or Jenner Traffic and Road Conditions before you leave.

 Because the roads are not wide, when one side washes out it requires converting the roadways into a one-way passage.
 This requires the use of either work crews or the temporary installation of a stoplight in the middle of nowhere.